johncarlomaula/telco-churn-project/telco_eda.md

 Looking at the missing values, the training set contains 5 missing values for **total charges**.
-Upon further inspection of the data, the customers with these missing values have a tenure of 0, which means they had just began their subscription service.
+Upon further inspection of the data, the customers with these missing values have a tenure of 0, which means they had just begun their subscription service.
 Thus, they will not be useful in predicting churning and will be dropped from the data set.

 ``` r